How the Sino-Judaic Institute Began

 - Denise Yeh Bresler, Joel Epstein, Bev Friend, Seth Garz, Mary-Anne Graham, Ron Kaye, Dana Leventhal, Den Leventhal, David Marshall, Jim Michaelson, Art Rosen, Eric Rothberg, Marvin Tokayer, Tibi Weisz, Albert Yee, Cynthia Zeiden

-- Jan Berris, Mark Cohen, Irene Eber, Avrum Ehrlich, Fu Youde, Jonathan Goldstein, Jerry Gotel, Judy Green, Pan Guang, Len Hew, Tess Johnston, Teddy Kaufman, Rena Krasno, Donald Leslie, Michael Li, Maisie Meyer, Mark Michaelson, Sonja Muehlberger, Gustavo Perednik, Andrew Plaks, Art Rosen, Shi Lei, Yitzhak Shichor, Elyse Silverberg, Josh Stampfer, Shalom Wald, Xiao Xian, Xu Xin, Zhang Qianhong, David Zweig.
+- Wendy Abraham, Jan Berris, Mark Cohen, Irene Eber, Avrum Ehrlich, Fu Youde, Jonathan Goldstein, Jerry Gotel, Judy Green, Len Hew, Tess Johnston, Teddy Kaufman, Rena Krasno, Donald Leslie, Michael Li, Maisie Meyer, Mark Michaelson, Sonja Muehlberger, Pan Guang, Gustavo Perednik, Andrew Plaks, Art Rosen, Shi Lei, Yitzhak Shichor, Elyse Silverberg, Josh Stampfer, Shalom Wald, Xiao Xian, Xu Xin, Zhang Qianhong, David Zweig.